Creating a better future for the River Culm

 Understanding the economic value of NFM

-We assisted with stakeholder engagement events and designed an interactive website for the co-creation of solutions where users can see model outputs, results of the survey and add spatial data and comments.
+The project has sought to move away from the traditional PDF maps supplied as appendices at the end of lengthy reports.
+Instead, we held stakeholder engagement events and designed an interactive website for the co-creation of solutions where users can see model outputs, results of the survey and add spatial data and comments.
 We also further developed the engagement with the design of a YouTube animation of the results.

 Black arrow pointing right